Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Introduction

-In the field of computer vision, metric measures based on image-level features are usually used.
-And it is common to focus on the top layer of the network to learn a new classifier for the novel classes.
-In this paper, we argue that simply using a global feature or aligning local patches by position forcedly may not be effective enough in light of the scarcity and content misalignment of the samples in few-shot learning.
-There are only a few examples of the novel classes for learning.
-However, the objects for recognition have multiple variants and can locate anywhere in images.
-It is challenging to learn novel concepts automatically from limited biased data.
-The key is which kind of information should we design or guide the network to compare.
-Static appearance information is sensitive to variations and noises since it is easily affected by absolute values.
 Besides appearance information, relation information is another crucial factor in semantic description which is robust to content misalignment.
-However, it has not been explored well in few-shot learning area.
-Relation is about the relationship among the local elements inside an image.
-The specific form may be a kind of transformation, correlation, consistency, etc. However, as analyzed in \cite{ARTNet_CVPR18}, coupling the information of appearance and relation together in one linear combination network adds the difficulty for modeling and increases the over-fitting risk.
-We propose to learn and compare appearance and relation features separately and complementarily for few-shot learning.
+It describes the relationship among the local elements inside an image.
+The specific form can be a kind of transformation, correlation, consistency, etc. It has been successfully applied in fine-grained visual recognition, multi-modal learning, and action recognition tasks \cite{lin2015bilinear, ARTNet_CVPR18, SSA_CVPR19}.
+However, it has not been explored well in few-shot learning area, which faces the difficulty of data scarcity and semantic misalignment in appearance.
+Since directly coupling the information of appearance and relation together in one linear combination network adds the difficulty for modeling and increases the over-fitting risk \cite{ARTNet_CVPR18}, which has not been solved well even in the tasks with a large amount of training data, we propose to learn and compare appearance and relation features separately and complementarily for few-shot learning.